Racibórz Conflict: Conflict

-Racibórz but armed train was sent from Broumov to Ścinawka Średnia whe it remained until 20 June 1945.
+Racibórz but armed train was sent from Broumov to Ścinawka Średnia where it remained until 20 June 1945.

 Aftermath

 Poland was preparing to send troops Zaolzie areas held by Czechoslovakia but were ordered by Soviet side to drop the plans.
 Situation on Polish-Czechoslovak border was still tense.
 On 28 June 1945 Czechoslovak units were shooting at Polish soldiers in Sněžník which was called an incident.

 On 10 March 1947, a treaty of friendship and mutual assistance was signed between Czechoslovakia and Poland.
 This treaty calmed the situation, but mutual tensions persisted.

-On June 13, 1958, in Warsaw, the two countries signed a treaty confirming the border at the line of January 1, 1938 (that is, returning to the situation before the Nazi-imposed Munich Agreement transferred territory from Czechoslovakia to Poland), and since then there have been no conflicts regarding this matter.
+On 13 June 1958, in Warsaw, the two countries signed a treaty confirming the border at the line of 1 January 1938 (that is, returning to the situation before the Nazi-imposed Munich Agreement transferred territory from Czechoslovakia to Poland), and since then there have been no conflicts regarding this matter.